JetBrains/teamcity-documentation/topics/authentication-modules.md

 * __HTTP Authentication Module__ authenticates users with some information from a certain HTTP request.
 You can enable several _credentials authentication modules_ and several _HTTP authentication modules_ simultaneously.

-On an attempt to log in via the login page, TeamCity asks all the available _credentials authentication modules_ in the order they are specified and the first one that can authenticate the user authenticates him/her.
-For any HTTP request, if there is no authenticated user yet, TeamCity asks all enabled _HTTP authentication modules_ in the order they are specified and the first one that can authenticate the user, authenticates him/her (if no _HTTP authentication module_ can authenticate the user for the specified HTTP request, TeamCity redirects the user to the login page).
+On an attempt to sign in via the login form, TeamCity asks all the available _credentials authentication modules_ in the order they are specified in the settings; the first one who _can_ authenticate the user authenticates them.
+For any HTTP request, if there is no authenticated user yet, TeamCity asks all enabled _HTTP authentication modules_ in the order they are specified; the first one who can authenticate the user, authenticates them (if no _HTTP authentication module_ can authenticate the user for the specified HTTP request, TeamCity redirects the user to the login page).

 TeamCity supports the following _credentials authentication modules_:
 * __Built-in__ (cross-platform): Users and their passwords are maintained by TeamCity.
 New users are added by the TeamCity administrator (in the Administration area) or they can register themselves if the user registration at the first login is allowed by the administrator.